onionj/pybotnet/README.md

 ---

 ### Features:
-* Built in Telegram control pannel and proxy
+* Built in Telegram control pannel and proxy system
 * Built in scripts like:
     * reverse shell
     * put or get file